kbagoy/kb2024/_posts/2022-04-05-types-of-investors-that-will-buy-your-business.md

 ## **Other Entrepreneurs**

 The final type of investor that you should look for to buy your business is other entrepreneurs.
 Some entrepreneurs love starting a business from scratch, while others specialize in finding businesses that have gotten a start, and then purchasing and growing them from there.
 [Investopedia](https://www.investopedia.com/articles/pf/08/sell-small-business.asp) reminds us that you will be able to find tons of entrepreneurs that are willing to buy your business during its early stages to grow it farther themselves.
 You can find entrepreneurs at trade shows and expos that are willing to buy.
 Selling a business can feel like a complicated task.
 But in reality, there are tons of potential buyers that would be more than willing to take your business off your hands.
-Keep an eye out for these three types of investors who will want to buy your business when you are ready to sell.

-**Need some more guidance about what to do with your business?
-[Get a step-by-step guide here](https://go.katebagoy.com/ebook)!**
+Keep an eye out for these three types of investors who will want to buy your business when you are ready to sell. **Need some more guidance about what to do with your business?[Get a step-by-step guide here](https://go.katebagoy.com/ebook)!**